 Although Dr. Gilligan's model was created for women, I think this applies to people of all genders.
 I now see the struggle to prioritize self-care vs. caring for others as a valuable, albeit painful, period of growth for people who identify as givers, healers, and fixers.
 Eventually, with some deep self-reflection, vulnerability, courage, and support from others (friends, family, therapists), people can reach the third stage.
 In my own growth and development, I have come to a place where I genuinely believe that I deserve to be care for.
 I am not doing anyone any favors by being selfless all the time and therefore burnt out and resentful.
 Although I still fall back into prioritizing others over myself at times, I am much better at recognizing when I do and reminding myself that I matter too.

 Counseling in Seattle, WA

 Do you struggle with prioritizing others' needs before your own?
 Are you struggling with finding a balance of caring for others while still taking care of yourself?
 Therapy can help.
-You will learn how to tend to yourself with the same grace and love that you extend to others.
-Contact us to find out more and to schedule a free 15-minute consultation.
+Here at Thrive for the People, we specialize in working with helpers, givers, and fixers who are ready to break their old patterns and create mutually nourishing relationships.
+Get started today by scheduling a free 15-minute consultation.